prog4biol/pfb2019/README.md

 Notes about quotation marks:

 - Single and double quotes are equivalent.
-- A variable name inside quotes is just the string identifier, not the value stored inside the variable.
+- A variable name inside quotes is just the string identifier, not the value stored inside the variable. `format()` is useful for variable interpolation in python
 - Triple quotes are used before and after a string that spans multiple lines.

 Use of quotation examples: